mozilla/pontoon/specs/0107-pretranslated-status.md

 # Feature explanation

-The obvious solution is to introduce a new "Pretranslated" translation status to distinct pretranslated strings from Fuzzy.
+The obvious solution is to introduce a new "Pretranslated" translation status to differentiate pretranslated strings from Fuzzy.
 However, while it solves the problem, adding a new translation status also adds more data to the already condensed dashboards and increases complexity.

 So instead, we make the following two steps:
 1. Treat Gettext Fuzzy strings as Missing.